deepesh611/Dev-Search/README.md

    ```

 4. Select sites to search using a checkbox-style interface.
-5. Sit back as your searches open in your default browser! 🎉
+5. Sit back as your searches open in your default browser!

 ## ✨ Customization
-You can add or modify the list of sites by editing the sites.json file (or the hardcoded list if you're not using a JSON file).
+You can add or modify the list of sites by editing the `sites.json` file in `src/json` folder.

 ## 🖥️ Requirements
 - Python 3.10.x+ 🐍

 ---

 Happy Searching! 🚀